-Kebo Drew, CFRE, directs capacity building, organizational development and strategic thinking, and is responsible for collaborations and audience engagement for QWOCMAP programs and projects.
+T. Kebo Drew, CFRE, directs capacity building, organizational development and strategic thinking, and is responsible for collaborations and audience engagement for QWOCMAP programs and projects.
 She joined QWOCMAP as its second staff member in 2007 as a Horizons Foundation Rickey Williams Leader Fellow, when she developed and expanded the QWOCMAP Community Partner program.
 She also conceived QWOCMAP’s signature presentation “Reels of Resistance: Film IS Social Justice Activism.”
 She is responsible for building and expanding artistic collaborations and activist partnerships on local, national and international levels.
 She was a national 2012 Arts & Culture Fellow of the Rockwood Institute and a 2011 Next Generation Leaders of Color Fellow at CompassPoint.
-Drew has professionally managed development, operations and events for corporations, community, arts and nonprofit organizations for over 20 years.
-She formerly served on the Board of Directors of Frameline (SF International LGBT Film Festival).
-She holds a B.P.A. in Nonprofit Management from the University of San Francisco.
+Drew has professionally managed development, operations and events for corporations, community, arts and nonprofit organizations for over 20 years, and is a coach for the Fundraising Brights Spots program.

 She is a filmmaker, writer and dancer, she is the writer, producer and director of Ain’t I A Woman? which has screened at the Langston Hughes African American Film Festival and Translations: the Seattle Transgender Film Festival, among many others around the world.
 She is a member of the QWOCMAP Productions Team responsible for story development.
 She has also produced numerous films, which include Don’t Fence Me In: Major Mary and the Karen Refugees from Burma, which won the Grand Jury Award for Best Documentary from the 2006 Washington D.C.
 Independent Film Festival and the Director’s Citation Award from the 2006 Black Maria Film Festival.
 She got her start in the 2001 QWOCMAP screenwriting workshop, where she wrote two feature-length screenplays.
 She has performed in the U.S., Latin America and Europe as a poet and dancer.
 She is a Cave Canem Poetry Fellow and won the Audre Lorde/Pat Parker Award and the Astraea Emerging Lesbian Writers Award.
 She also won the Irene Weed Dance Award and Robert Kuykendall Dance Scholarship.